cac-t-u-s/cac-t-u-s.github.io/om-sharp/pages/lisp.md

 The Lisp files in this folder are loaded before starting up the OM# session and environment.
 These should be essentially fixes to the compiled environment.

 - **Your own folder, as defined in the General preferences:**
-The Lisp files in this folder are loaded at stqrtion the session.
+The Lisp files in this folder are loaded at starting the session.

 <img src="./images/user-code-folder-preference.png">